AdobeDocs/core-services.pt-BR/help/interface/attributes/attributes.md

 * **Ativação da solução:** [Ative suas soluções para os serviços](../core-services/core-services.md#concept_07ED1D5C64234E77976E6D572E78FB9C)da plataforma Experience.

-* **Associação de grupo:** para fazer upload dos dados de atributos do cliente, os usuários devem ser membros do [grupo de Atributos do cliente](../admin-getting-started/admin-getting-started.md#task_3295A85536BF48899A1AB40D207E77E9).
+* **Associação a grupos:** Para carregar os dados do Atributo do cliente, os usuários devem ser membros do grupo [Atributos do](../admin-getting-started/admin-getting-started.md#task_3295A85536BF48899A1AB40D207E77E9)cliente.
 Você também deve pertencer a um grupo do Adobe Analytics ou do Adobe Target.

-   To know whether your company has access to Customer Attributes, your [!DNL Experience Cloud] administrator should log into the [!DNL Experience Cloud].
-Navigate to **[!UICONTROL Administration]** > **[!UICONTROL Launch Admin Console]** > **[!UICONTROL Groups]**.
-Se os *Atributos do cliente* forem exibidos como um dos grupos, você estará pronto para começar.
+   To know whether your company has access to Customer Attributes, your [!DNL Experience Cloud] administrator should log into the [Experience Cloud](https://experience.adobe.com).
+Navegue até **[!UICONTROL Administração]** > Console **[!UICONTROL de administração]** > **[!UICONTROL Produtos]**.
+If *Customer Attributes* displays as one of the [!UICONTROL Product Profiles], you are ready to begin.

-   Os usuários adicionados ao grupo Atributos do cliente visualizarão o item de menu [!UICONTROL Atributos do cliente] à esquerda da interface da Experience Cloud.
+   Users that are added to the Customer Attributes will see the [!UICONTROL Customer Attributes] menu item on the left side of the Experience Cloud interface.

 * **O Público alvo** da Adobe [!DNL at.js] (qualquer versão) ou a [!DNL mbox.js] versão 58 ou posterior é necessário para os Atributos do cliente.